civicnet/strop/README.md

 ### Constructing tags

-A single parameter is passed to the [constructor](https://github.com/civicnet/strop/blob/master/index.js#L18-L70): the tag's `name`.
-It doesn't _do_ anything, but can be useful when debugging.
+A single argument is passed to the [constructor](https://github.com/civicnet/strop/blob/master/index.js#L18-L71): the tag's `name`.
+It won't influence functionality, but can be useful for debugging.

 ### Tag results